 3. Improve Coordination

-Jumping jacks are all about coordinating your limb movements with the jumps.
-This, in turn, helps improves coordination between your limbs and brain.
+Jumping jacks, a plyometric exercise are all about coordinating your limb movements with the jumps (3).
+This, in turn, helps in coordination improvement between your limbs and brain.
 You will develop a better sense of timing, rhythm, balance, and posture.

 4. Relieve Stress

-Doing jumping jacks can help relieve stress.
+Doing jumping jacks can help relieve stress (4).
 How?
 Well, when you jump and move your hands up and down, your brain stimulates the release of serotonin or the “feel good” hormone.
 The release of adrenalin also gives you a rush of excitement.
-These hormones, together, are responsible for making you feel happy and lower your stress levels.
+These hormones, together, are responsible for making you feel happy and lowering your stress levels.

 5. A Good Warm-Up Exercise